-There are no significant commitments or contingent liabilities for the financial year ended 31 December 2022.
+There are no significant commitments or contingent liabilities for the financial period from 21 January 2022 to 31 December 2022.

 5. Share capital

 The authorised share capital of the ICAV is 10,000,000 ordinary participating shares of no nominal value ("Shares") and two ordinary management shares of no nominal value ("Management Shares").
 The Directors may allot shares on such terms as they deem appropriate.